gokul2736/gokul2736/README.md

 ### 🧠 About Me

 - 🔭 I’m currently building: **SlotSniper** – an automated exam slot booking tool for students using Flask & automation scripts.
-- 🌱 Learning everything I can about **LLM, Cybersecurity, and automation**.
+- 🌱 Learning everything I can about **LLM & Cybersecurity**.
-- 📖 Currently deep diving into **KALI Linux & Digital Forensics**.
+- 📖 Diving deep into **KALI Linux & Digital Forensics**.
-- 📸 Subtle stories live on Project-K
+- 📸 Capturing life one frame at a time — [shutterbug.638](https://www.instagram.com/shutterbug.638/)

 ### 🧰 Tech Stack